Biocidal Product Authorization Services in Türkiye

 - Manufacturers and importers with biocidal-effect claims

-- Teams managing borderline product categories
+- Teams managing borderline cosmetic/cleaner/biocidal products

-- Regulatory and quality units
+- Regulatory, quality and market-access units

 Key Obligations

-- Product-type and PT mapping
+- PT1–PT22 product-type and authority-route mapping

 How Pier Compliance Helps

-- Early scope and authority-route clarification
+- Early PT scope and EU BPR/Türkiye pathway clarification

-- Dossier architecture aligned to test strategy
+- Dossier architecture aligned to test and risk strategy

-- Label and marketing copy risk control
+- SDS/CLP and marketing copy risk control

-- Post-approval change cadence
+- Post-approval change cadence and deficiency response

 Competent Authority and Product Type Assessment